 Daycare makes kids less likely to get sick in grade school

-Stay safe and informed with updates on the spread of the coronavirus.
+Keep yourself safe and up to date with the latest information regarding the spread of the coronavirus.

 Daycare prepares kids for school

-Quality, as always, is key, but a 2016 study found that by age 5, children who attended formal childcare programs had substantially stronger reading and math skills relative to similar children who attended informal, home-based childcare settings.
-According to researchers from the University of Virginia, Cornell University, the Urban Institute and Stanford University, teachers with lots of education and training in early childhood development are pretty good at developing little learners.
+A study conducted in 2016 found that by the age of 5, children who attended formal childcare programmes had significantly stronger reading and math skills in comparison to children of the same age who attended informal, home-based childcare settings.
+Quality is, of course, the most important factor in every situation.
+Researchers from the University of Virginia, Cornell University, the Urban Institute, and Stanford University found that teachers who had a significant amount of education and training in early childhood development were significantly better at developing young students' learning abilities.

 Daycare makes kids more efficient communicators

-One key to effective communication is adjusting your speech based on who you're talking to, and it looks like kids in daycare may be more intuitive in this regard.
-To study the neural mechanisms that support verbal and non-verbal communication, Dutch researchers watched 5-year-olds playing a two-person game and discovered that the more days children spent in daycare, the better they were able to adjust their communication style to the other player—likely because of their exposure to a greater variety of social situations, they suggest.
+One of the most important aspects of effective communication is adapting your speech to the person you are speaking with, and it appears that children who attend daycare are more naturally gifted in this regard.
+Dutch researchers watched 5-year-olds playing a two-person game in order to study the neural mechanisms that support verbal and non-verbal communication.
+They found that the more days children spent in daycare, the better they were able to adjust their communication style to the other player.
+This is likely because children who spend more time in daycare are exposed to a greater variety of social situations, as the researchers suggest.

 Daycare moms are more likely to participate in their kids' schools

-It's time to say goodbye to the stereotype of the busy working mom who misses the PTA meeting.
-Researchers at the University of Texas at Austin studied 1,300 children.
-They found that moms whose kids were cared for in daycare centres or others' homes were more likely to be involved in their children's schools starting in kindergarten—even more likely than mothers who cared for their kids themselves.
-That participation included everything from regular communication with teachers to attending an open house and forging friendships with other parents.
+The archetype of the harried working mother who is too busy to attend the PTA meeting should no longer be perpetuated.
+Researchers from the University of Texas at Austin looked into the lives of 1,300 young people.
+They discovered that mothers whose children were cared for in daycare centres or the homes of others were more likely to be involved in their children's schools beginning in kindergarten; in fact, they were even more likely to do so than mothers who cared for their children themselves.
+This was especially true for mothers who did not care for their children themselves.
+This participation encompassed a wide range of activities, such as maintaining consistent communication with teachers, going to open houses, and forming friendships with the other parents.

 Your child will have a regular schedule of activities